ryantd42/NY-Legislative-Git/2023/A7339C-2023/bill.md

   EXTENDED PRODUCER RESPONSIBILITY FOR
   RECHARGEABLE [BATTERY RECYCLING] BATTERIES

   §  3.
 Section 27-1801 of the environmental conservation law, as added by chapter 562 of the laws of 2010, is amended to read as follows:
  § 27-1801.
 Short title.
   This title shall be known as and may be cited as the "[New York State] EXTENDED PRODUCER RESPONSIBILITY  LAW  FOR  Rechargeable  [Battery  Law] BATTERIES".

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02434-12-3
- A. 7339--B  2

   §  4.
 Subdivision 4 of section 27-1803 of the environmental conserva-
  tion law, as added by chapter 562 of the laws of 2010, is amended and  a new subdivision 7 is added to read as follows:
-  4.  "rechargeable  battery"  means  any  rechargeable  nickel-cadmium, sealed lead, lithium ion, nickel metal hydride  battery,  or  any  other such  dry  cell  battery  capable  of being recharged weighing less than twenty-five pounds, or battery  packs  containing  such  batteries;  but shall  not include a battery used as the principal electric power source for a vehicle, such as, but not limited to, an automobile, boat,  truck, tractor,  golf  cart  or  wheelchair,  EXCEPT  SUCH TERM SHALL INCLUDE A BATTERY USED AS THE PRINCIPAL ELECTRIC  POWER  SOURCE  FOR  AN  ELECTRIC SCOOTER  OR  BICYCLE  WITH  ELECTRIC  ASSIST; for storage of electricity generated by an alternative power source, such as solar  or  wind-driven generators;  or  for  memory  backup that is an integral component of an electronic device;
+  4.  "rechargeable battery" means any rechargeable: (I) nickel-cadmium, sealed lead, lithium ion, nickel metal hydride battery[,]; (II)  BATTERY USED  AS  THE PRINCIPAL ELECTRIC POWER SOURCE FOR AN ELECTRIC SCOOTER OR BICYCLE WITH ELECTRIC ASSIST; or (III) any other such dry  cell  battery capable  of  being  recharged  weighing  less  than  [twenty-five] FIFTY pounds, or battery packs containing such batteries; (IV) but  shall  not include  a  battery  used  as  the principal electric power source for a vehicle, such as, but not limited to, an automobile, boat, truck,  trac- tor, golf cart or wheelchair; for storage of electricity generated by an alternative  power  source,  such as solar or wind-driven generators; or for memory backup that is an integral component of an electronic device;
   7. "SELL" OR "SALE" MEANS ANY TRANSFER FOR CONSIDERATION OF  TITLE  OR THE  RIGHT  TO USE, FROM A MANUFACTURER OR RETAILER TO A PERSON, INCLUD- ING, BUT NOT LIMITED TO, TRANSACTIONS  CONDUCTED  THROUGH  RETAIL  SALES